HeyYouWhoMe/BroadcastViewer/README.md

         }
 ```

 Note that because I used the word await to force the program to wait until the Send method had finished, I had to add the word async to the method declaration!

+For new readers of C#, this can be a little confusing at the start, but the three-ringed-circus that you need to look for in the C# tutorials are await, async, and Task.
+The Task is the return value, the await is the word you put infront of a line to make it wait until it has finished doing its job, and the async word you have to put in the method name that has an await in it, so that the method knows that it has an await in it.
+Then in turn you can await a method that has the word async in it, and suddenly we are in a hallway of mirrors where you have to put the async word in the declaration of the method in which you awaited the inside method!
+Very poweful!

 So, here's the monkey-see-monkey-do: